c4arl0s/RysGitTutorial/README.md

 Thus, far, all of the collaboration workflows we have seen rely heavily on branches.
 For example, in the last module, a contributor had to publish an entire **branch** for us to merge into our project.
 However, it is also a possible to communicate directly on the **commit** level using a **patch**.

-**A patch file represents a single set of changes (i.e. a commit) that can be applied to any branch, in any order.
-In this sense, the patch workflow is akin to interactive rebasing, except you can easily share patches with other developers.
-This kind of communication lessens the importance of a project's branch structure and gives complete control to the project maintainer (at least with regards to incorporating contributions).
+**A patch file represents a single set of changes (i.e. a commit) that can be applied to any branch, in any order**.
+In this sense, the patch workflow is akin ii(parecido) to interactive rebasing, except **you can easily share patches with other developers**.
+This kind of communication lessens (aminora) the importance of a project's branch structure and gives complete control to the project maintainer (at least with regards to incorporating contributions).

 Integrating on the commit level will also give us a deeper understanding of how a Git repository records project history.